 Planoly - Instagram is a treasure trove of opportunity and marketing and is easily my favorite place to meet new friends & new clients alike.
 But it can be stressful to keep up.
 Enter planoly → this app allows you to plan out your feed / see how a new photo will work with your current grid, and then schedule it out (they recently added auto-posting!
 Praise hands!)
 You can even save sets of hashtags if you use the same ones regularly (for example, I have a set for mom life, Magnolia Ink, mental health, etc.)

-Planoly is free and also offers a desktop app which is nice for batch uploads and also for when you're just tired of working on your phone.
+Planoly offers a desktop app which is nice for batch uploads and also for when you're just tired of working on your phone.

 Adobe Creative Cloud - I do almost all of my design work in Adobe Illustrator, and that's because it's pretty much the only name is the design software game, ha!
 But really, it's so great.
 I'm not crazy about the fact that they've switched to a "cloud" format, requiring you to pay a monthly fee (where are my designers that had the student Adobe Suite CD - wasn't that the best??), but the prices are fair.